 - Do not leave the amplifier switched on all the time.
-This is not necessary - Do not switch off and on without a short rest of 60 seconds (to reset the 'soft start') - Do not adjust the output valve grid bias without reading the procedure - Do not operate the amplifier without loudspeakers connected - Do not use valves other than listed as this could be dangerous and damaging to the amplifier - Remember to check the bias about twice a year for best performance. - Make sure the speakers are in phase. - Use the best possible source material. - Use efficient, well-designed speakers.
+This is not necessary - Do not switch off and on without a short rest of 60 seconds (to reset the 'soft start') - Do not adjust the output valve grid bias unless you know how - Do not switch from Ultralinear to Triode without switching to Standby or switching off - Do not operate the amplifier without loudspeakers connected - Do not use valves other than listed as there could be danger of shock or overheating - Remember to check the bias about twice a year for best performance. - Make sure the speakers are in phase. - Use the best possible source material. - Use efficient, well-designed speakers.